CloudCannon/documentation/_i18n/internationalisation.md

 title: Internationalisation
 ---

 Internationisation is only available on the CloudCannon Enterprise.
+Only available for sites hosted by CloudCannon.
 {: .info}

 CloudCannon's Internationisation allows you to serve your site in different languages based on the viewers browser settings.